Benson-Gikonyo/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 1: Display the contents list of your current directory.

 Task 3:  script that changes the working directory to the user’s home directory.
 No shell variables used.

+Task 4: Script that Display current directory contents in a long format.